elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20240905.md

 ## Space Grade Linux (SGL)

 - Work through comments on [Survey](https://docs.google.com/document/d/1f-UaWE0sWFUFtOmd7Rxkq5cbTTkjK-km-dEtP9DAo94/edit) and discuss time frame for sending out.

+**Note the discussion did not get past the survey review**

 - (tentative) Review landing page content

 ## Discussion on Features for Aerospace

+New CI project for AeroWG with the intent to showcase demos and other workflow examples - https://gitlab.com/elisa-tech/aero-wg-ci

 In a prior meeting, we stopped at "use cases" and "System functional tests / measurement (blackbox)".